 Many people in the Middle East purchase vehicles overseas and import them.
 What that means is that online auctions are more popular than ever.
 Buyers everywhere are discovering that they can buy new, nearly-new and used vehicles at a fraction of the cost they’d pay at a dealership.

-Usually, the cost of shipping the vehicle is included in the flat rate, or available for an additional nominal fee.
-All that’s needed is for the recipient of the vehicle to pick it up at the port of call, and pay any appropriate taxes or duties.
-Given the amazing savings on an auction car, taxes and duties are usually very easily absorbed.
+Usually, the cost of shipping the vehicle is in the flat rate, or available for an additional nominal fee.
+All that’s needed is for the recipient of the vehicle to pick it up at the port of call and pay any appropriate taxes or duties.
+Given the amazing savings on an auction car, taxes and duties are usually very easy to absorb.